jeffaustin81/count_repeats/tests/SPECS.md

  #####_OUTPUT: 2_

 ###Fourth Spec
- ####Searches for a word inside a string that has multiple instances of that word and returns the number of times it is inside that string
+ ####Searches for a word inside a string that has multiple instances of that word and returns the number of times it is inside that string also allows capitalized letters

  #####_INPUT1: "Where is Portland?
 How many times have you been to Portland?
 What is Portland like?"_